ShoaibKhan/Nox/README.md

 # Nox

 Nox is a communication platform designed for educational insitutions.
-Targeted at closing the communication gap between professors and students by allowing professors to get realtime feedback on students level of understanding while they teach.
+Targeted at closing the communication gap between professors and students by allowing professors to get real-time feedback from students while they teach.

 # User Guide for Teachers